Search other articles

 When you’re burned out, doing more is only recommended if it brings you a sense of ease and security.
 For example, activities like yoga or cooking may help you manage your mood, while other activities, like housework or high-intensity workouts, may not.
 Give yourself a break when you can, knowing you will come back to what needs to get done.

 Tapia says, “There’s such a fear of pausing and taking care in a more passive way, especially in the busy, productive culture at Stanford.
 You may feel the need to justify your rest, when really that’s what bolsters you to do more and be better.
 Think of rest as your fuel for performing in work and life.”

-If you’re exhausted, but you feel like you need to do more, pause and ask yourself why.
-This will reveal your motivation for action, and help you consider if this motivator is worth the extra push.
-If your barrier is time, consider using flex hours for self-care or explore WorkLife’s resources for balancing competing demands.
+If you’re exhausted but you feel like you need to do more, pause and ask yourself why.
+This will reveal your motivation for action and help you consider if this motivator is worth the extra push.
+Explore WorkLife’s resources for balancing competing demands.
 If you’re having a hard time identifying what brings you ease or safety, or you simply can’t relax, talking to a counselor at the Faculty Staff Help Center may help.

 Lift low energy by doing what makes you feel alive.

 If you’re feeling low energy, consider what part(s) of the day, week or month you enjoy most, and try to make space for the activities that invigorate you.
 Maybe you feel most alive when you’re in nature, moving your body, doing something creative, working on a particular project or spending time with loved ones.
 By doing the things you naturally love to do, you cultivate the stamina to endure those less exciting, or even burdensome, parts of life.